 Based on when the file is first opened, the average length of time is 5 to 7 days; based on when WES receives all required documents.
 The average length of time is 5 days.
 This is consistent with WES' 7 business day standard, because 2-3 business days would be taken in processing the file up to the time that a request for appropriate documents was sent out.
 At this point, the number of working days on the file is frozen until the required documents are received.

 Appeals are responded to within 20 working days.
-The individual is informed of the timeframe when they make iv. provides training to individuals assessing qualifications
+The individual is informed of the timeframe when they make an appeal.